FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 We have just used deployment to deploy the application , so what is Deployment ?
 A Deployment in Kubernetes is like a manager for your apps running in containers, a Deployment in Kubernetes manages a set of replicas of your application, ensuring they are running and updating them in a controlled way.
 It makes managing and scaling your applications easier, handling the details of how many instances should run and how updates to those instances are rolled out.  for example, we can use kubectl to scale your POD from 1 to 10 to server more users.

+- scale the deployment

 ```bash
 kubectl scale deployment kubernetes-bootcamp --replicas=10
 ```
+- check new deployment

 use `kubectl get pod` to check the pod now become 10.

 ```bash
 kubectl get pod
 ```

-scale down deployment from 10 replicas to 1 just need
+- scale down deployment

 ```bash
 kubectl scale deployment kubernetes-bootcamp --replicas=1
 ```